devilkiller-ag/Quantum-Circuit-Game-Engine/readme.md

 <!-- ------------------------------------------------------------------------- -->
 <h2>About me</h2>

 I am Ashmit JaiSarita Gupta, an Engineering Physics Undergraduate passionate about Quantum Computing, Machine Learning, UI/UX, and Web Development.
-I have worked on many projects in these fields, participated in hackathons, and am a part of great organisations in these fields.
-You can explore more about me, my work and my experience at various organisations through my portfolio website: <a href='https://jaisarita.vercel.app/' target="_blank">https://jaisarita.vercel.app/</a> ☄️
+I have worked on many projects in these fields, participated in hackathons, and am a part of great organizations in these fields.
+You can explore more about me, my work, and my experience at various organizations through my portfolio website: <a href='https://jaisarita.vercel.app/' target="_blank">https://jaisarita.vercel.app/</a> ☄️

 <!-- ------------------------------------------------------------------------- -->
 <h2>Usage</h2>

-You can use it simply by creating an object of `QuantumCircuitGrid` class stored in `quantum_circuit.py` file.
+You can use it simply by creating an object of the `QuantumCircuitGrid` class stored in the `quantum_circuit.py` file.
 The constructor of `QuantumCircuitGrid` takes these values as argument:

 - `position`: Position of the Quantum Circuit in the game window.
 - `num_qubits`: Number of Qubits in the Quantum Circuit.